Hymel Hunt

-He previously played for the Gold Coast Titans, Melbourne Storm and the South Sydney Rabbitohs in the National Rugby League.
+He previously played for the Gold Coast Titans, Melbourne Storm, South Sydney Rabbitohs and Newcastle Knights in the National Rugby League.

 Background

 Hunt was born in Auckland, New Zealand, and is of Samoan descent.
-He moved to Queensland, Australia at a young age.
+He moved to Queensland, Australia at a young age and grew up playing rugby union.

 He played his junior rugby league for the Redcliffe Dolphins, before being signed by the Gold Coast Titans.

 Hunt is the cousin of Queensland Reds player and former Brisbane Broncos player Karmichael Hunt, and former South Sydney Rabbitohs teammate Kirisome Auva'a.

 Playing career

 Early career

 From 2011 to 2013, Hunt played for the Gold Coast Titans' NYC team.
 On 21 April 2012, he played for the Queensland under-20s team against the New South Wales under-20s team.

 2013

 In Round 17 of the 2013 NRL season, Hunt made his NRL debut for the Gold Coast Titans against the Penrith Panthers.
 In April 2013, he again played for the Queensland under-20s team against the New South Wales under-20s team.
 On 27 August 2013, he was named at centre in the 2013 NYC Team of the Year.
 On 21 August 2013, he signed a 1-year contract with the Melbourne Storm starting in 2014.
 On 13 October 2013, Hunt played for the Junior Kangaroos.